Sinfin: Government

 Sinfin is one of the seventeen electoral wards which make up Derby, and as such elects three councillors to Derby City Council.
 As of the 2015 local elections, all three councillors for the area represent the Labour Party.
 It is one of seven Derby wards that form the Derby South constituency in the House of Commons of the United Kingdom Parliament.

 Demography

 According to the 2011 Census, Sinfin ward had a population of 15,128.
 This was a 9.77% increase on the 2001 Census figure of 13,782.

 Community facilities

-Sinfin also has a shopping centre.
-This houses an Asda supermarket, health centre, pub, bookmaker, two charity shops, two bakeries, a post office, a hairdresser, an optician, a pharmacy and vaccination centre, a library, a Subway, a funeral director, KFC, and Starbucks.

 The 24 hectare (60 acres) Sinfin Moor Local Nature Reserve lies on the southern edge of the community.

 Education

 Secondary schools serving the Sinfin area include City of Derby Academy.

 Primary schools serving the Sinfin area include Redwood Primary School, Ash Croft Primary Academy, Grampian Primary School, and Stenson Fields Primary School.